syl3n7/MyLittleExploree/README.md

 # MyLittleExploree
-Simple project for AVI class (Ambientes Graficos Interativos) This became an ongoig project.
+What once was a simple project for a class at uni, became our passion, we are proud to present to you our little project.